-Helidon, a rural town of 550 people, is 18 km east of Toowoomba and 95 km from central Brisbane.
+Helidon, a rural town, is 18 km east of Toowoomba and 95 km from central Brisbane.
 It is renowned for spa water, sandstone which has been quarried for several of Queensland's finest buildings and, as recently as the 1990s, for a controversial rift in the local Catholic church.

 The town was named after the Hellidon pastoral run, taken up in about 1841 by a Sydney investor.
 The name was, possibly, inspired by Hellidon in Warwickshire or Hallidon Hill, Scotland.
 In 1866 the Ipswich to Toowoomba railway line was opened through Helidon, and the pastoral run was opened up for farm selections in the 1870s.
 Many of the selections involved clearing of the Helidon scrub, from the town westwards to the Range.
 A school was opened in 1874 along with a convent school.